NOAA-GFDL/fre-workflows/README-developers.md

-User-Specific settings
+# User-Specific settings

-User settings
+## User settings

-You hae to have a file in your /home directory that looks like this:
+You have to have a file in your /home directory that looks like this:

 ```
 > cat /home/Carolyn.Whitlock/.bash_profile